DarkElvenAngel/argononed/README.md

 INFO:  Package build/libreelec.pkg.sh is complete
 ```

+### Docker solution for packager

+I have a docker solution for building packages read about it [here](docker/README.md)

 ## Argon Artik Hat

 If you have an Argon Artik Hat and you see these error message: